The most common questions I get about using chalk paint have to do with the wax finish.

-Furniture Paste Wax is not a new invention, but the popularity of chalk and milk paints have brought it to the forefront of the DIY furniture-painting world.
+Furniture Wax is not a new invention, but the popularity of chalk and milk paints have brought it to the forefront of the DIY furniture painting world.

-Polyurethane has been the unofficial standard topcoat for many, many years, but it can be difficult to work with and may yellow over time.
+Polyurethane or polyacrylic products have been the unofficial standard topcoat for many, many years, but they can be difficult to work with and may yellow over time (especially over light colors).

-It also chips off in large pieces (since it basically a dried piece of plastic laying on top of your paint), and so is harder to touch up.
+They also may chip off in large pieces (since it basically a dried piece of plastic laying on top of your paint), so their finish is harder to touch up.

-Paste wax is now the marketed option for most chalk paint and milk paint projects.
-And while it produces a very different finish than poly, it is a good option.
-There are ups and downs to wax though too, which I’ll talk about more.
+Furniture paste wax is then the marketed option for most chalk and milk paint projects.
+And while it produces a very different finish than poly, it’s a good option for a protective coating on your chalk-painted furniture.

 When scratched, it won’t flake off in big chunks like poly because in essence, it “becomes” part of the paint’s finish.